section-engineering-education/engineering-education/articles/network-routing/index.md

 **-Reliable flooding algorithm**

 ####Dijkstra's algorithm
-I will briefly discuss this algorithm for it is too wide to explain in detail here .Later on, I will dive into it in detail in my next article.
+I will briefly discuss this algorithm for it is too wide to explain in detail here.
+Later on, I will dive into it in detail in my next article.
-This algorithm was created by a Dutch computer scientist Edsger Wybe Dijkstra and with it routers find the shortest path between nodes in a network.
+This algorithm was created by a Dutch computer scientist Edsger Wybe Dijkstra and with it, routers find the shortest path between nodes in a network.
 It starts with the router at the source node and analyses the network using all the parameters and finds the shortest path between it and other nodes.
 Once a shortest path between a node and the source node, the node is marked as **visited** and sequentially **added to the path**.
 The algorithm stores the currently known shortest path from each node to the source node and it will update this information if it finds a shorter path.